Chevifier/QuestManager/documentation/Creating_Quests.md

 9. In the Player.gd we also check if the player ran out of lives.
 If so we call `QuestManager.fail_quest("ShootEmUp")` This sets the quest as failed and emits the `quest_failed` signal.
 10. And Thats about it for the tutorial.
 If a quest has multiple steps the `step_updated` signal returns the new step its up to you how you want to display the information of that current step by checking its `step_type`.
 Check the [API](Quest_Manager_API.md) for what properties each step_type contains

-# Creating Quests for code
+# Creating Quests from code

 As of version 0.3.0, you can now create quest at Run-Time using the ScriptQuest class.
-This allows you to be able to randomly/procedurally make quest if need be.
+This allows you to be able to randomly/procedurally make quests if necessary.
 To do this check the ScriptQuest class in the [Script Quest API](Script_Quest_API.md)

 ## Exporting Projects